by Susan Flantzer

 Archduke Otto was born on November 20, 1912 at Villa Wartholz in Reichenau, Austria.
 He was the eldest of eight children of the future Emperor Karl I and Zita of Bourbon-Parma.
 He became Crown Prince upon his father’s accession in 1916 and remained Crown Prince until the empire was dissolved in 1918.

-When his father died in 1922, Otto became pretender to the throne.
+When his father died in 1922, Otto became the pretender to the throne.
 As described in his mother’s article above, Otto’s family spent many years in exile and faced many difficulties.
 In 1935, Otto received a Doctorate degree in Political and Social Sciences from the University of Louvain in Belgium.
 In 1961, he renounced all claims to the Austrian throne and proclaimed himself “a loyal citizen of the republic.”
 After many problems, Otto was issued a Certified Proof of Citizenship by Austria in 1965.
 He finally returned to Austria in 1966 for the first time since he left the country in 1918 at the age of six.

-Prior to and during World War II, Otto von Habsburg was a strong opponent of Adolf Hitler and Nazism and was greatly concerned about the spread on Communism after the war.
+Prior to and during World War II, Otto von Habsburg was a strong opponent of Adolf Hitler and Nazism and was greatly concerned about the spread of Communism after the war.
 He believed in a unified Europe and was president of the International Paneuropean Union from 1973 to 2004.
 He served in the European Parliament from 1979 – 1999.
 Otto strongly supported the rights of European refugees, especially the ethnic Germans displaced from Bohemia which was once part of his family’s Austro-Hungarian Empire.

 On May 10, 1951 Otto von Habsburg married Regina of Saxe-Meiningen in the Église of the Cordeliers in Nancy, France.
 The couple had seven children and lived at Villa Austria, also called the “Kaiservilla” (Emperor’s Villa), in Pöcking, Germany.
 After his wife’s death in 2010, Otto stopped making public appearances.
 On July 4, 2011, Otto von Habsburg died, aged 98, at his home in Pöcking, Germany.

 Otto von Habsburg’s death cut the link to the imperial past and he was given what was called “the last Emperor’s funeral.”
-Following a 13 day period of mourning in many of the countries that were once part of the Austro-Hungarian Empire, a requiem mass was held in St. Stephen’s Cathedral in Vienna and Otto then was buried in the Crypt Chapel of the Imperial Crypt where his mother was also buried.
+Following a 13 day period of mourning in many of the countries that were once part of the Austro-Hungarian Empire, a requiem mass was held at St. Stephen’s Cathedral in Vienna and Otto then was buried in the Crypt Chapel of the Imperial Crypt where his mother was also buried.
 At the time of his burial, Otto’s wife Regina was reburied nearby.
 1,000 invited guests attended the funeral and over 100,000 people lined the streets of Vienna.
 The funeral was televised on Austrian television.
 Otto’s heart was buried at Pannonhalma Archabbey in Hungary on the day after his funeral.

 Wikipedia: Funeral of Otto von Habsburg